 Token stealing is a serious threat in this hybrid work environment.
 Attackers use various technologies to steal tokens instead of passwords.
 With those stolen tokens, they will access critical resources and perform malicious activities in your Office365 environment.
 So, every organization should have a proper defense mechanism to overcome these token phishing attacks.
-To help you with this, Microsoft deployed the Token protection in Azure AD Conditional Access policy that will protect your Office 365 resources from malicious attackers who try to compromise your organization’s security.
+To help you with this, Microsoft deployed the Token protection in Azure AD Conditional Access policy in addition to the CAE’s strictly enforced location policies that will protect your Office 365 resources from malicious attackers who try to compromise your organization’s security.

 Therefore, let’s dive deeper to examine token protection (token binding) in detail and also learn to configure Conditional Access policies with token protection to safeguard your resources from attackers!